Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 Can invoices be approved automatically without human action?

 In SmartDocto, invoices are never approved automatically without a person.
-GATE validations on an approval ruleset can automatically reject an invoice if it fails a condition (for example, missing PO number), but approval always requires an explicit decision by the assigned approver.
+Gate validations on an approval ruleset can automatically reject an invoice if it fails a condition (for example, a missing purchase order number), but approval always requires an explicit decision by the assigned approver.
 There is no automatic approval based on AI confidence score or deadline expiry.
 Silent approvals would undermine the audit trail.

 How does SmartDocto handle an invoice that AI reads incorrectly?

 Every extracted field has its own confidence score.
-If it falls below the minConfidence threshold set on the processing rule (range 0 to 100), the document is not auto-classified and is routed to manual review in the document list.
+If it falls below the confidence threshold set on the processing rule, the document is not auto-classified and is routed to manual review in the document list.
 In the document detail you correct fields via editable rows.
 The correction is stored as a record for template accuracy statistics, not for online model retraining.
-Silent passing of an incorrect value does not happen.
+An incorrect value never passes through unchecked.

 Which accounting systems does SmartDocto export to?